 Neptune is the eighth nearest planet from the Sun and was discovered on, September 23, 1846; composed of rock, atmosphere and ice in its topography.
 The planet has eight (8) known moons out of which Triton is the largest.
 Triton is the coldest celestial body with gaseous nitrogen in our solar system ever been noticed, where surface temperature is about -235 degree Celsius.
 Neptune orbits the Sun once every 165 years.
 Seasons in Neptune last for an incredible span of 41 years.

-Vedic information - Neptune is a passive planet, which is dependent on Jupiter to communicate its effects on Earth.
+Science of Vedic astrology - Neptune is a passive planet, which is dependent on Jupiter to communicate its effects on Earth.
 Neptune saves Earth from quakes, although in resisting earthquake, Pluto takes the leading role, Neptune comes next.
 Neptune ignites stamina as well as shows human the way to salvation.

 Pluto is the smallest, coldest and most distant planet from the Sun, was discovered by an American astronomer, Clyde Tombaugh in 1930 and it takes approximately 248 years to round the Sun.
 Due to elliptical mode of orbital movement, Pluto sometimes comes closer to the Sun, that of Neptune.
 Pluto has its companion moon, Charon, which is almost half the size of Pluto and shares the same orbit.
 Thus, Pluto and Charon are essentially a double planet.
 Surface of Charon is covered with dirty water and ice so does not reflect much light from the surface of Pluto.

-Vedic information - Information gathered from Indian astrology projects that Pluto is a passive planet which depends on Mars to exert its activities on Earth.
+Science of Vedic astrology - Pluto is a passive planet which depends on Mars to exert its activities on Earth.
 Pluto is purely a watery planet and static in its topographical feature.
 Most important function of Pluto is to keep water content of Earth static and saves it from the frequency of earthquake to a great extent.
 Pluto is the only planet which shows highest sensitivity to heat and cold, no other planet responds so sharply like Pluto.
 This is due to its rotation through the acute elliptical pathways round the Sun which allows the planet sometimes to come close to the Sun as well as keeps the planet at the most distant position from the Sun.
 Pluto stimulates instinct of intuition or sixth sense in human.